-Before selling residential property in Arizona, a seller is required by law (a combination of statutes and court cases) to tell the prospective buyer certain things about the property's physical condition.
-The most typical method for disclosing this information is by completing a written disclosure statement and giving it to the buyer.
+Before selling residential property in Arizona, a seller is required by law (a combination of state statutes and court cases) to tell the prospective buyer certain things about the property's physical condition.
+The most typical method for doing so is by completing a written disclosure statement and giving it to the buyer.

-As stated above, a good rule to follow is to disclose all material property issues to the buyer.
+A good rule to follow is to disclose all material property issues to the buyer.
 There is some information, however, that a seller does not legally have to disclose, such as:

 (See Ariz.
 Rev. Stat. § 32-2156.)

-Unlike in some states, the Arizona legislature has not come up with a specific disclosure form that a seller must complete.
+Unlike in some states, the Arizona legislature has not come up with language for a disclosure form that a seller must complete.
 In an effort to assist sellers in satisfying their disclosure requirements, the Arizona Association of Realtors drafted the most commonly used disclosure form, the Residential Seller's Property Disclosure Statement (pronounced "spuds" by real estate professionals in Arizona).

+The form is essentially a checklist asking you to indicate the condition of various features of the property and known problems affecting the property.
 The disclosure statement is not a warranty, but simply a disclosure of facts of which the seller is aware.
 It actually requires the buyer to acknowledge that the information in the statement is based only on the seller's actual knowledge.